danielkaijzer/Human-Operator/README.md

 # HumanOperator
 A Human Augmentation Tool for On-Body Intelligence with EMS.
 Winning project at MIT Hard Mode 2026 for the Learn track.

+Shoutout to the HCI Group at UChicago for their papers and software systems that inspired a lot of our work.

 ## Project Setup
 **Pre-requisites** – Before we get started, make sure to install the following:
    1. Conda *(or miniconda)*